You have been living in Switzerland for some time now and are wondering what means of transport will best suit your needs?

 The cost of travel in Switzerland is significantly higher than in other European countries.
-Happily there are travel passes adapted to your type of use:
+Luckily travel passes are available adapted to your type of use:

 - The SBB general pass offers unlimited travel for one year throughout Switzerland by train, tram, bus and even boat.

 - Annual regional passes give you access to a limited transport area, e.g. the Unireso for the greater Geneva area.
 This type of travel pass is suitable for daily commutes between your home and workplace.
 It is also less expensive than a general travel pass.

 - The SBB half-fare travel pass entitles you to a discount on all means of transport in Switzerland.

 These days, bicycle paths make it completely safe to cross a city.
 Choosing this type of means of transport has many benefits.
 Indeed, given the level of road traffic, it remains the simplest (no need for parking), fastest and cheapest means of transport.

 We're seeing more and more of these very fast, agile vehicles on Swiss roads.
 They are attractive in terms of cost and travel time.
 You can cover long distances independently at a lower cost.
 However, they are probably the most dangerous means of transport for the driver.